helpfulrobot/hpmewes-silverstripe-install/README.md

 * silverstripe one click installation

 ## Known issues
+* BootstrapFormsExtension - not all forms are copied only BootstrapMemberProfileRegisterFrom
 * sake build/dev "flush=all" - has no effect must checked
 * "You are *required* to use the date.timezone setting or the date_default_timezone_set() function" - when sake running with dev/build "flush=1°
 * $.browser is undefined in scrip.js on simple theme from silverstripe - use modernizr